findCP/findCPcli/README.md

 ### Remove Dead-End Metabolites

-The following command exports a new generated model withoud Dead-End Metabolites from an input SBML model.
+The following command exports a new generated model without Dead-End Metabolites from an input SBML model.

 ```sh
 $ findCPcli -i model.xml -swD new_model.xml